voidpx/qux/README.md

 - [ ] network stack
 - [ ] SMP support
 - [ ] more syscalls
+- [ ] implement dynamic loading so that linux programs can run without recompiling??
 - [ ] port some usefull userspace programs